-Regulated product stewardship
+Priority product stewardship

 The Government has declared six priority products for product stewardship under the Waste Minimisation Act 2008.
 This is part of a wider plan to reduce the number of materials ending up in landfills or polluting the environment.

-What regulated product stewardship is
+What priority product stewardship is

 • move towards a circular economy and ensure fuller use of resources